sandeepsunia/rest-api/README.md

 Swagger.json defines all the service APIs which will be used in Conference Management application.
+User Credentials to use --
+username -- user1@gmail.com
+password -- 123
 # Pre-Requisites
 1. PostgreSQL ( optional ==> can be run in docker, see instructions below.)
 2. Node >=6.x